raspberrypilearning/cd-advanced-html-css-sushi/en/step_7.md

 title: Why is this useful?
 ---

 The `figure` element acts as a sort of **container** for your picture and its caption.
 This allows you to treat them as one unit when defining styles.

-Grouping them together logically also helps to maintain a good structure to your website.
+Grouping them together logically also helps to maintain good structure in your website code.

 --- /collapse ---

-You can use CSS to style `figure` and `figcaption` as you would any other element using classes, IDs, or element selectors.
+You can use CSS code to style `figure` and `figcaption` as you would any other element using classes, IDs, or element selectors.
 I'm adding the following rules to remove the extra spacing that was added by the new container:

 ```css
   figure {